Six reasons the Electric Vehicle landslide will just accelerate

 It is a 150 kWh charger.

-I pull out my charge card and it is declined.
-It says at the charging station: “You can also pay at the counter.”
+I pull out my charging card and it is rejected.
+It says at the charging station: "You can also pay at the counter."
 So I make my way to the filling station.
-I had plugged in the charger beforehand – I’m a beginner.
-After walking back and forth between the car and the counter three times – of course, the charging points are at the far end of the filling station – the car charges.
+I had plugged in the charger beforehand - I'm a beginner.
+After walking back and forth between the car and the counter three times - of course, the charging points are at the far end of the filling station - the car charges.
 While I wait, I drink a coffee and write this text.

 After 30 minutes, I have charged enough to get to just outside Berlin.
 There I have to find the next charging station.

-I have four apps (Shell Recharge, Pump, ARBP, Nextcharge) on my cell phone and the car also displays charging stations.
+I have four apps (Shell Recharge, Pump, ARBP, Nextcharge) on my phone and the car also displays charging stations.
 In most cases, it also shows whether the charging station is free.
 Some apps also show the price for charging.

 There are currently as many different charging stations as there are animals in a zoo.

-Unfortunately, they are often so well hidden.
+Unfortunately, they are often well hidden.

 On average, I spend about 30 minutes searching on my own.
 It reminds me of a scavenger hunt, with little clues scattered everywhere: small signs, marked parking areas, different entrances to the properties and the four different apps.
 But I find them, even if I sometimes consult satellite images in Google Maps.